11. Matrices and Other Arraysļ

 Note

-The `@` operator can only be used on S4 objects and some sanity checks are automatically performed:
+The `@` operator can only be used on S4 objects, and some sanity checks are automatically performed:

 z@unknown <- "spam"

-## Error in (function (cl, name, valueClass) : 'unknown' is not a slot in class "categorical"
+## Error in (function (cl, name, valueClass) : 'unknown' is not a slot in

 z@data <- "spam"

-## Error in (function (cl, name, valueClass) : assignment of an object of class "character" is not valid for @'data' in an object of class "categorical"; is(value, "integer") is not TRUE
+## Error in (function (cl, name, valueClass) : assignment of an object of

 11.5.3.
-Defining Methodsļ
+Defining methods#

 For the S4 counterparts of the S3 generics

-(SectionĀ 10.2), see help("setGeneric")
+(Section 10.2), see help("setGeneric")

 .